sujith-manavalan/oligo_kmer/README.md

 ```bash
 python oligo_kmer.py -f /path/to/your/file.fasta -k 25 -d 5 -min_tm 50 -max_tm 60
 ```
+To run the script with real dataset use the complete viral refseqgenome which can be found from https://ftp.ncbi.nlm.nih.gov/refseq/release/viral/

 ### Usage of retrieve_oliog_kmer.php

 Along with the Python script `oligo_kmer.py`, there is a  PHP script `retrieve_oligo_kmer.php`.
 This script provides a GUI interface for accessing the oligonucleotides stored in the SQL database.